When My Ships Come Sailing Home: Recordings

 The song was first recorded by John McCormack for the Victor "Red Seal" record label on March 29, 1915.
-The recording was made in Camden, New Jersey, with the second take of the second take of the song was kept as the master copy for distribution.
+The recording was made in Camden, New Jersey, with the second take kept as the master copy for distribution.
 McCormack's recording did not place in American charts that year.
 The Victor matrix number of his recording is kept as "C-15839".
 Various copies of McCormack's recording are available on YouTube.

 Further recordings were made by Herbert Witherspoon, Ethel Whiteside, Franklin Booth, each for the Victor recording label.

 Witherspoon recorded his version of the song on September 18, 1917, in Camden.
 Both takes of his recordings, however, were scrapped.
 The Victor matrix number of his recordings is kept as "B-20676".

 Ethel Whiteside's recording differed from the previous two in that it was not made with orchestral accompaniment.
 Instead, Whiteside was accompanied by piano.
 Whiteside's first take recorded on November 6, 1919, was discarded and currently it is unknown if it survives.
 The Victor matrix number of her recording is kept as "Trial 1919-11-06-02".

 The final recording of the song was made by Franklin Booth on May 26, 1925.
 Like Whiteside, Booth was accompanied by piano rather than orchestra.
 Of Booth's two takes, the first one was used as the master for distribution while the second was discarded.
 The Victor matrix number of his recording is kept as "CVE-32825".